AU-Health/au-health-backend/README.md

 Clone this repo to your computer if you haven't.

-Then run this command inside the top-level directory: `docker compose up -d`
+Then run this command inside the top-level directory: `docker compose up -d --build`

 This should download all of the images you need, build the server, and then run the databases and server.
 It may take a few minutes especially on the first run.